 - they get crispy peels, and toasty and caramelized parts

-I see a lot of roasted brussel sprouts recipes calling for a 425°F oven, but for this recipe, we’re going even higher…to 450°F!
+I see a lot of roasted brussels sprouts recipes calling for a 425°F oven, but for this recipe, we’re going even higher…to 450°F!

-A hot oven helps you get those crispy, flaky brussels sprouts peels, and helps caramelization happen on the sprouts as well.
+A hot oven helps you get those crispy, flaky peels, and helps caramelization happen on the surface of the sprouts as well.

-- trim ends and cut brussels sprouts in half
+- trim ends and cut sprouts in half

 - toss in olive oil, balsamic vinegar and salt & pepper